le-nn/memento/README.md

 # Basic Concept

 We provides a Store that allows you to share state between components.
-Stores are managed by a single Provider and can subscribe to state change notifications.
+All stores are managed by a single provider and can subscribe to state change notifications.
 Undirectional flow and immutable change of state provides a predictable architecture.
-In addition, we provide a store that easily implements Redo/Undo by managing in an immutable state.
+In addition, we provide a store that easily implements Redo/Undo by managing in immutable states.

 ### For patterns like Flux or MVU

-Besides a simple store pattern, we also provide patterns inspired by MVU patterns such as Flux and Elm.
+Besides simple store pattern, we also provide patterns inspired by MVU patterns such as Flux and Elm.
-Since we change the state through the Reducer, we can change the state based on stricter rules and observe the state in detail.
+Since you should change the state via the Reducer, you can change the state based on stricter rules and observe the state in detail.

 ### Devtool